spoke2570/F3K_Fluff/README.md

 Launch height is defined as the maximum altitude atained in the 3 seconds after leaving the last flight mode before normal flight, eg zoom.

 Launch drop is defined as the difference between the launch height and the altitue at 3 seconds after last flight mode before normal flight.

+When the model is changed or the radio is shut down it will write the session data that is displayed on the screen to a file that is unique to the model in use.

+The system menu is used for interaction with the widget.
+When the model is loaded no stored data is displayed.
+The default is to start a new flying session.
+The system menu will show appropriate options when called to view by taping the screen twice or the enter key twice.

+"Continue last session" is available when there is no data visible in the screen and there is a file containing previous data for the model.
+"Continue this session" is available when there is data loaded and visible on the screen, or there is no file containing prevoius data for the model.
+"Start new session" dumps any flight data currently visible on the screen and starts a fresh session.